 Video, along with my blog, constitutes a major portion of my social media efforts.
 While my videos continued to be published in the first month or so, I did not make any videos until March due to a medical setback in January.
 I resumed my video efforts in March and have continued to this day.

 The advantage of video over blogging is that it is, in many ways, easier.
 One can shoot 10 or more videos in an hour.
-Editing, uploading, and captioning takes some time.
-But once I’m done, I’m set for awhile.
+Editing, uploading, and captioning take some time.
+But once I’m done, I’m set for a while.
 For example, the Friday videos have been set through January 29th since early November.
 Talk about being way ahead of schedule!

 My video strategy changed considerably this year.

 First was the recognition that Facebook had changed their News Feed algorithm to favour native video uploads over links to YouTube videos.

 Secondly, the importance of paid promotions of native video uploads cannot be emphasized enough.
 One huge advantage that Facebook has is the ability to run extremely targeted video advertisements.
 I have run targeted ads aimed at Oshawa and Whitby in an effort to increase the visibility of Bamboo Spirit.
 I will need to refine this approach in 2016.

 I have also uploaded 15-second snippets of videos on Instagram (the maximum allowed) to draw attention to my YouTube videos.
 The YouTube analytics indicate that 25% of the watch time comes from “external sources” which could include Instagram as well as my website.
 So I will continue with the Instagram efforts.
 Besides, it’s easy to do.

 That said, YouTube is still king in my book.
 For one thing, I can upload private videos for select folks, a feature not available on Facebook.
 Secondly, no one has analytics like YouTube.
 Facebook offers analytics but it pales in comparison to YouTube.
 YouTube’s analytics are AMAZING and offers details unmatched by any other video platform.